-InfluxDB is designed to to enable fast reading and writing of data, at the expense of not allowing for updating.
+InfluxDB is designed to enable fast reading and writing of data, at the expense of not allowing for updating.

-If you only need to change or add field values and not the measurment name or tags then you can overwrite existing data by ensuring the same timestamp, tags, and tag values are used (You can think of the combination of the timestamp and tags forming a primary key or unique row).
+If you only need to change or add field values and not the measurement name or tags then you can overwrite existing data by ensuring the same timestamp, tags, and tag values are used (You can think of the combination of the timestamp and tags forming a primary key or unique row).

 I am not an expert or authority on InfluxDB, I’m just sharing my real-world experience.
 I can not be held responsible for anyone who follows any instructions in this article without fully understanding them and the consequences for their data.

 It’s very easily to overlook something when performing the steps described below and end up with a mistake that results in lost or incorrect data.
 This is why it’s a good idea to take a backup of the bucket or whole instance and test the process on a copy before attempting it on your “live” data.